-8. Establish the VNC connection to your VNC server by entering the IPaddress: screen in the VNC Viewer: Connection Details dialog box.
+On the VNC client system run the vncviewer command and establish the VNC connection to your VNC server by entering the IPaddress:screen in the VNC server: box as shown below.
+In this example it is 192.168.122.82:1.